Nebraska Labor Laws: Everything You Need to Know

 Voting is another circumstance when Nebraska employees are entitled to unpaid leave.
 Employees are allowed up to 2 hours off work to vote and are paid for it.
-This time must be allowed when polls are open and the 2 hours given must be consecutive.
+This time must be allowed when polls are open and the two hours given must be consecutive.

 Employers also must provide employees with time off work for jury duty.
 It is illegal for employers to threaten employees who are called for jury service and employers cannot demand that employees work a night shift during their jury duty.
 Employers must pay employees normal pay for jury duty, minus any fees the court provides them.

 In Nebraska and every other U.S. state, the federal OSHA or Occupational Safety and Health Act requires that employers offer a safe work environment without any acknowledged hazards.
 It is the employer’s responsibility to provide: